How to Get Started Winter Hiking

 Lastly, depending on what type of winter activity you might engage in while outdoors, the durability of your bag (determined by the material) plays a factor in your decision.
 Lighter materials might be suitable for hiking around outdoors, but as soon as you introduce rocky elements to the excursion, you should consider gearing up with something more durable.

-- Tip: If you’re camping, get in the habit of packing your tent on the outside of the bag using securing straps so you can pack the rest of your items into the bag while remaining warm inside the tent.
+Tip: If you’re camping, try packing your tent on the outside of the bag using securing straps so you can pack the rest of your items into the bag while remaining warm inside the tent.
 The folded-up tent should be the last item you pack.